Introduction

 Example 1: Delivery Company

-A delivery company was struggling to keep up with customer demands due to inefficient routing and poor communication between drivers and dispatchers.
-They implemented GPS tracking devices in their vehicles, which allowed them to track the location of each vehicle in real-time.
-This enabled dispatchers to quickly identify the closest available driver to a new job and assign it to them.
-The result was a significant reduction in delivery times and an increase in customer satisfaction.
+A delivery company struggled to meet customer demands due to inefficient routing and poor communication between drivers and dispatchers.
+They introduced GPS tracking devices in their vehicles, enabling real-time tracking of each vehicle’s location.
+Dispatchers could now quickly assign new jobs to the nearest available driver, resulting in reduced delivery times and higher customer satisfaction.

 Example 2: Construction Company